fadilnatakusumah/artikel-islam-api/README.md

 <br/>

 ### _Disclaimer_
+_This project is not official from those sites, it's just a personal project to scrap and get the content of those sites.
+So it might not work if those sites change their content view_ <br/>

-_Project ini bukan merupakan project official dari situs-situs tersebut, melainkan hanya project sampingan untuk mendapatkan data dari situs-situs tersebut_
+_Project ini bukan merupakan project official dari situs-situs tersebut, melainkan hanya project sampingan untuk mendapatkan data dari situs-situs tersebut.
+Terdapat kemungkinan API ini tidak bekerja jika tampilan website-website tersebut berubah_